FooBarShebang/codecs_lib/Documentation/Tests/TE000_library_test_report.md

 **Expected result:** The dependencies check script (module) is present and it detects the missing dependencies, too old versions as well as improper or too old Python interpreter version.
 If this script does not detect problems, the library should operate as designed.

 **Test steps:** Install the library on different PCs using different OS.
 Run the check module [check_dependencies.py](../../check_dependencies.py).
 If missing dependencies or improper Python version is detected take the corrective actions.
-When the dependencies check has passed - try to work with the library, e.g. retrieve some data from the DPG.
+When the dependencies check has passed - try to work with the library.
 See also [tested_OS](./tested_OS.md).

 **Test result:** PASS / FAIL